greggman/wgpu-matrix/README.md

 might bother to switch to the performant style.

 As the saying goes [*premature optimization is the root of all evil.*](https://softwareengineering.stackexchange.com/questions/80084/is-premature-optimization-really-the-root-of-all-evil) 😉

+## Migration

+1.x -> 2.x

+* [`mat4.lookAt`](https://wgpu-matrix.org/docs/functions/mat4.lookAt.html) changed from a "camera matrix" to a "view matrix" (same as gluLookAt).
+If you want a matrix that orients an something in world space see [`mat4.aim`](https://wgpu-matrix.org/docs/functions/mat4.frustum.html).

 ## Development